stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

     sudo systemctl enable docker
     sudo systemctl start docker

-To enable your user account to manage Docker without administrative privileges, add your user account to the *docker* group:

-    sudo usermod -aG docker USERNAME

-Replace *USERNAME* with your username.
-You must log out and log in again for this change to take effect.

 # SQL Databases #

 Consider using Docker containers to provide the database services for your Web